 Because RATs are programmed to avoid detection, they can be difficult for the average user to identify.
 Depending on the RAT, users can take several steps to determine if they have a RAT installed on their system.
 These steps can be used to identify most malware on a system so that eradication steps can be taken to remove it.
 Any malware installed on a device should be removed immediately.
 Long-term access to a system gives an attacker more time to install additional malware, download large amounts of data, transfer important files to a third-party server, or collect more account credentials.

-Typically, RAT authors avoid showing up in Task Manager, but not every program is written well for stealth.
+Typically, RAT authors avoid showing up in Task Manager, but not every programme is written well for stealth.
 Open Task Manager and look at all applications and processes running on the machine.

 For most applications and processes, you can identify any suspicious content in this window, but malware writers name processes to make them look official.
 If you find any suspicious executables and processes, search online to determine if the process could be a RAT or other type of malware.

-Always have anti-malware running on your computers, especially if it’s used to install programs or browse the web.
-Anti-malware programs block RATs from being installed and loaded into memory, so they stop malware from persisting on the device.
+Always have anti-malware running on your computers, especially if it’s used to install programmes or browse the web.
+Anti-malware programmes block RATs from being installed and loaded into memory, so they stop malware from persisting on the device.
 If you already have a RAT on your computer, anti-malware software can be used to remove it from your system.